-3.22 The Duty to Cooperate (DtC) is a statutory requirement set out in Section 110 of the Localism Act 2011 that requires councils and other prescribed bodies to work together on strategic matters when preparing Plan documents.
+- 3.11 The Duty to Cooperate (DtC) is a statutory requirement set out in Section 110 of the Localism Act 2011 that requires councils and other prescribed bodies to work together on strategic matters when preparing Plan documents.
 The Authorities have worked in partnership with others in preparing the WMLP review.
-Details of the steps taken by the Authorities in relation to the DtC can be found in the Plan Monitoring Reports.

-3.23 The National Planning Policy Framework also requires authorities to produce and maintain Statements of Common Ground (SoCG) during the plan-making process, which are written records of key cross-boundary matters and the progress made towards cooperation between authorities.
-A draft SoCG has been prepared alongside the WMLP Review, and the Authorities have also signed up to, and actively engage with, a number of other existing and emerging SoCGs relevant to the Plan Area.
+Details of the steps taken by the Authorities in relation to the DtC can be found in the Plan Monitoring Reports. - 3.12 The National Planning Policy Framework also requires authorities to produce and maintain Statements of Common Ground (SoCG) during the plan-making process, which are written records of key cross-boundary matters and the progress made towards cooperation between authorities.
+A number of draft SoCGs have been prepared alongside the WMLP Review, and the Authorities have also signed up to, and actively engage with, a number of other existing and emerging SoCGs relevant to the Plan Area.